storageos/storageos.github.io/_docs/reference/labels.md

 ```bash
 storageos pool update --label-add storageos.com/overcommit=20 default
 ```
-This would result in the total pool volume being increased by 20% and the maximum possible volume size being increased by 20%.
-If you have 120GB pool spread over 3 nodes with 40GB disks then the maximum volume size is 40GB.
-If you overcommit by 20% then the new pool is 144GB and the new maximum volume size is 48GB.
+This would result in the total pool size being increased by 20% and the maximum volume size per node being increased by 20%.

+If you have 120GB pool comprised of 3 nodes with 40GB disks then the maximum volume size is 40GB.
+To ensure predictable performance and high levels of consistency, StorageOS volumes must fit on a single node.
+Therefore if you overcommit by 20% then the new pool size is 144GB and the new maximum volume size is 48GB.

-If you have hetrogenous node capacities then it is important to keep in mind that a volume cannot be provisioned on a node without a capacity that is equal to, or larger than the volume size.
+If you have hetrogenous node capacities then it is important to keep in mind that a volume cannot be provisioned on a node without capacity that is equal to, or larger than the volume size.

-For example if you have a 250GB pool, which is made up of a 200GB node and a 50GB node then you cannot schedule volumes larger than 50GB on the 50GB node.
+For example if you have a 250GB pool, which is made up of a 200GB node and a 50GB node then StorageOS will not collocate volumes larger than 50GB on the 50GB node.
 If you overcommit by 10% then you can schedule volumes up to 55GB on the 50GB node, and volumes up to 220GB on the 200GB node.

 ## Deprecated labels